smartwave/playbook/README.md

 ## About This Project

+Take the 'mystery' out of entreprenership by treating all new ideas as an experiment

 The American people expect to interact with government through digital channels such as websites, email, and mobile applications.
 By building better digital services that meet the needs of the people that use our services, we can make the delivery of our policy and programs more effective.

 One way to advance smarter digital service delivery is by putting the right processes and practices in place to drive outcomes and accountability and allow people and companies to do their best work.
 The Digital Services Playbook and the TechFAR Handbook document these best practices and processes: